Christonja/100-days-of-code/log.md

 **Today's Progress**: Continuing through learning Android development

 **Thoughts**: Very interesting indeed, starting to make alot of sense and I'm starting to draw similarities between XML and HTML.

+### Day 57: December 8, Sat, 2018

+**Today's Progress**: Ran through JQuery again in FreeCodeCamp

+**Thoughts**: Was fun getting back into JQuery and FreeCodeCamp also.
+I know I'm not doing this 100DaysOfCode properly anymore.
+But if it's going to help me occasionally code.
+Then that, to me is better than not at all.
+Because I do enjoy coding, but I've just been going through things and it's kinda hard to keep motivated.